-Surveillance sites to describe how and who performs the database anonymisation prior to local data analysis
+Surveillance sites to describe how and who performs the database anonymisation prior to local data analysis among sites participating and the recruitment strategy within primary care sites.
+This frequency will be reviewed on a regular basis.

 3.10.3.
 Data transfer, frequency of data transfer/reporting and storage at coordinating level